elastic/kibana/docs/development/core/public/kibana-plugin-core-public.appmeta.md

 Input type for meta data for an application.

-Meta fields include at least `keywords`<!-- -->, an array of strings with which to associate the app.
-Keywords must include at least one unique string as an array.
+Meta fields include `keywords` and `searchDeepLinks` Keywords is an array of string with which to associate the app, must include at least one unique string as an array. `searchDeepLinks` is an array of links that represent secondary in-app locations for the app.

 <b>Signature:</b>